Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: The topologies and the differentiable structures of manifolds admitting round fold maps having good algebraic and differential topological conditions

-\ \ \ Then, $M$ is represented as a connected sum of closed and connected manifolds admitting round fold maps with singular sets consisting of $2$ connected components and with fibers of points in proper cores consisting of two standard spheres.
-More precisely, they are obtained by using a finite time of canonical decomposing operations to round fold maps inductively.
+Then, $M$ is represented as a connected sum of closed and connected manifolds each of which admits a round fold map.
+Furthermore, the following two hold. \begin{enumerate} \item The singular set of each round fold map above has just two connected components in the case where $n \neq 1$ is assumed and just four points in the case where $n=1$ is assumed and the inverse image of each point in its proper core consists of two standard spheres. \item Each round fold map just before is obtained by applying canonical decomposing operations to the round fold maps inductively starting from the map $f$. \end{enumerate}

-\ \ \ Conversely, such a manifold admits a round fold map into ${\mathbb{R}}^n$ satisfying the assumption mentioned above.
-More precisely, it is obtained by using a finite time of canonical combining operations to round fold maps inductively, starting from a family of round fold maps with singular sets consisting of $2$ connected components and with fibers of points in proper cores consisting of two standard spheres. \end{Thm}
+Conversely, such a manifold admits a round fold map into ${\mathbb{R}}^n$ satisfying the assumption mentioned above.
+More precisely, it is obtained by applying canonical combining operations to the pairs of round fold maps inductively, starting with a family of round fold maps such that the singular set of each map consists of two connected components in the case $n \neq 1$ and just four points in the case $n=1$ and that the inverse image of each point in a proper core of each map consists of two standard spheres. \end{Thm}

-\begin{proof} All but one connected components of the singular set $S(f)$ of $f$ consist of fold points whose indices are $1$ by the assumption that the number of connected components of the fiber of a point in a proper core of $f$ equals the number of connected components of $S(f)$ and by the theory of attachments of handles.
+\begin{proof} All but one (the $n \geq 1$ case) or two (the $n=1$ case) connected components of the singular set $S(f)$ of $f$ consist of fold points whose indices are $1$ by the assumption that the number of connected components of the inverse image of a point in a proper core of $f$ equals the number of connected components of $S(f)$ and by the theory of attachments of handles.
 Furthermore, $f$ satisfies the assumption of Proposition \ref{prop:1}.